 „Big Data is nothing but large volumes of data.
 Imagine the Excel table, and then imagine that each box contains some information, some numbers.
 Then imagine how far down you can scroll, how much to the right, how many bookmarks to do there – until you get to the end of this table.
 And right there, Big Data will start.“

 “We can divide the Internet into two parts – the visible one, which accounts for less than 10 percent, and the larger one, the Deep Web.
 These are data we do not see.
 The Deep Internet is hidden behind user logins.

 So, if you want to go to your school page or to internet banking, then you go there and find your profile on the propriate web.
 As soon as you sign up or enter your password, the invisible, the deep Internet starts.
 Other users can not see it, it’s your environment.“

 „The Cloud is nothing more than a large industrial hall, where you have basically a computer room instead of a rack.
 Servers where the data are stored.
-The difference between the computer and the server is that the computers are optimized for various tasks, the server is optimized for one particular task, perhaps to transfer one type of data as needed.
-Specialization increases system performance.“
+The difference between the computer and the server is that the computers are optimised for various tasks, the server is optimised for one particular task, perhaps to transfer one type of data as needed.
+Specialisation increases system performance.“

 Online reality consequences – what are they?

 Having a page in the social network, we consider it to be our personal space, forgetting that we have a friend list of 1500 people.
 Even if you post only cats and flowers, a medium-sized concert hall is watching you do this.
 What a personal space!